Museum Studies Standard Course List

 Class emphasizes exhibition content and includes sessions on evaluation, team work, audience engagement, learning styles, budgeting, exhibition layering, language and best practices.
 Students follow an idea from conceptualization through organization to scripting---with extensive peer review.
 Class includes guest speakers.

-CMST 6305 – Visitor Perspectives – Museum Evaluation in Exhibitions (Fall)
+CMST 6305 – Visitor Perspectives – Museum Evaluation in Exhibitions (Spring)

 In this introductory course, we will examine the theory and practice of museum evaluation as it relates to crafting exhibitions, programs, and other museum offerings.
 Evaluation is a core component of ensuring that visitors can meaningfully engage with museum experiences and that museums are relevant, accessible, and have broader societal impact.
 We'll examine how evaluation can inform projects at various stages of development, including concept generation, design, interpretation, and implementation.
 Students will build basic evaluation skills through class activities and assignments, exploring topics such as research design, ethics (including IRBs), sampling, data collection methods, data analysis, interpretation and reporting, and using evaluation results to make decisions.
 The goal of the course is to equip museum professionals with the skills to think critically about the value evaluation brings to developing museum experiences and become savvy consumers of evaluation, no matter where their museum career takes them.